whily/yalo/README.md

 and one needs to type `c` in the debugger window to continue the emulation.

+Note that on Ubuntu (at least in 16.10), package `bochs-x` should be installed in addition to package `bochs`.

 ### QEMU

 Similar to Bochs, go to the root directory of the source code, where